sshaw/alias2/README.md

 ### Errors

-A `NameError` is raised when a constant cannot be found or when a constant is already defined.
+- `NameError` - raised when a constant cannot be found or when a constant is already defined
+- `ArgumentError` - raised when an alias list or block is not provided

 ## See Also